 Connect To Putty

 You can use the topic about How to Use Putty to Connect a Linux VPS for more details.

 Pre-Requirements Of cPanel Installation

-Note: Before installing, I should mention that once you copied the commands, you can paste them by right-click inside the SSH connection (Putty).
+Note: Before installing, I should mention that you can paste commands by right-clicking inside the SSH connection (Putty).

 1- Update Centos 7